Ankr-network/ankr-docs/docs/build-blockchain/bas/how-to-launch/deploy-erc721-token.md

 Remix is the easiest way to deploy the ERC-721 smart contract into a BAS network.

 To deploy an ERC-721 token using Remix IDE go to the [remix page](https://remix.ethereum.org/).
-In the deploy section choose `Injected Web3` and make sure your Metamask is connected to one of the BAS networks.
+In the deploy section choose `Injected Web3` and make sure your MetaMask is connected to one of the BAS networks.
-To get connected to the BAS network, go to one of the BAS devnet's staking pages, for example, https://staking.dev-01.bas.ankr.com/, and it will create a new Metamask network automatically for you.
+To get connected to the BAS network, go to one of the BAS devnet's staking pages, for example, https://staking.dev-01.bas.ankr.com/, and it will create a new MetaMask network automatically for you.
-You can also configure your Metamask manually.
+You can also configure your MetaMask manually.

 Use this snippet from the ERC-721 smart contract: